bvaughn/react-virtualized/docs/List.md

 import React from 'react';
 import ReactDOM from 'react-dom';
 import { List } from 'react-virtualized';
-import 'react-virtualized/styles.css'; // only needs to be imported once

 // List data as an array of strings const list = [